Reducing patient anxiety in your dental clinic

 nanoe™ X can reduce

 cigarette smoke odour

 intensity by 2.4 levels in 12 minutes.

 nanoe™ X reduced

-damp odor intensity to
+damp odour intensity to

 a hardly noticeable level in 1 hour.

 By installing an air purification system you’ll demonstrate just how seriously you take your patients’ health and comfort.
-It reduces odors that increase their anxiety and also provides reassurance to both patients and inspectors that you’ve gone as far as possible to mitigate the risks of respiratory infections and other diseases.
+It reduces odours that increase their anxiety and also provides reassurance to both patients and inspectors that you’ve gone as far as possible to mitigate the risks of respiratory infections and other diseases.